This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Prepare a CSV file with at least one column,

-The column headers must match the variable names you use in Postman (e.g., id
+The column headers must match the variable names you use in Postman (e.g., id, scope).

 Example CSV: